 - a.
-Degree candidates must ensure that all I and R grades for courses included in the POS are changed to letter grades, if applicable.
+Degree candidates must ensure that all I and R grades for courses included in the Program of Study are changed to letter grades, if applicable.
 Contact the appropriate instructors/advisors. - b.
 Complete departmental check-out (turn in keys, employment separation forms, etc.).